 The project applicant shall submit a separate fire safety phasing plan to the Planning and Zoning Division and Fire Services Division for their review and approval.
 The fire safety plan shall include all of the fire safety features incorporated into the project and the schedule for implementation of the features.
-Fire
+Fire Services Division may require changes to the plan or may reject the plan if it does not adequately address fire hazards associated with the project as a whole or the individual phase.

-- > Implementation Responsibility: Project Sponsor - Initial Approval Responsibility: Planning and Zoning Division; Fire Services Division; Building Services Division, Plan-Check - > Ongoing Monitoring Responsibility: Fire Services Division
+- Implementation Responsibility: Project Sponsor - Initial Approval Responsibility: Planning and Zoning Division; Fire Services Division; Building Services Division, Plan-Check - > Ongoing Monitoring Responsibility: Fire Services Division